Kanazawa Station

 Access

-Kurando Terashima’s House is located in the Hashiba-cho area of Kanazawa and is a 3 minute walk from the Hashiba-cho bus stop.
-To get there from Kanazawa Station take a Right Loop bus from bus stop #7 at the east exit bus terminal.
-The fare is 200 yen and it takes 10 minutes to get to the Hashiba-cho bus stop.
+Kurando Terashima’s House is located in the Hashiba-cho area of Kanazawa.
+To get there from Kanazawa Station take a Kanazawa Loop Bus from bus stop #7 at the east exit bus terminal and get off at Hashiba-cho.
+On the Right Loop this is the Hashiba-cho (Kinjoro-mae) stop, and on the Left Loop this is the Hashiba-cho (Kinjoro-mukai) stop.
+The house is about a 3-5 minute walk from the stop.
+The Loop Bus fare is 220 yen for adults and 110 yen for children.
+There is no on-site parking.
 Here is a map of the location.
-There are plenty of other attractions in the area as the house is close to the Ohi Pottery Museum and the Kanazawa Phonograph Museum and not far from the Higashi Chaya-gai district too.
+There are plenty of other attractions in the area as the house is close to the Ohi Ware Museum and the Kanazawa Phonograph Museum and not far from the Higashi Chaya-gai district too.

 Open: 9.30 – 17.00 (Last entry at 16.30)